 ✔ Boxing: Psychotherapy and counselling for boxers (Amateur, Professional and Retired).

 The sport of boxing has a unique culture and we respect the dedication required to perform.
 We offer therapy for the psychological stress of the sport, as well as the impacts and strains that go with the territory.
 We also understand how sportsmen & women can endure common life and mental health issues.
 Therapists who work with boxers need to understand the specifics of the sport.
 This is why our therapists are informed by research in the field and trained in-house prior to working in this area.

 To book an appointment in Harley Street, Liverpool Street, Rochester or Tunbridge Wells please contact Harley Street Counselling and Training.

 Online and Phone Counselling

-Welcome to our online and phone service exclusively charged at £49 per session by appointment with a Harley Street Counsellor.
+Welcome to our online and phone service exclusively charged at £49 by appointment with a Harley Street Counsellor.
 Online sessions take place via a face to face online platform such as Skype.
 You will require a high-speed broadband connection, webcam and microphone.
 This can be tested between you and the counsellor in advance of starting a session.

 Who is suitable for therapy online?

 The counsellor will include you when assessing the suitability of working together.
 It is not safe or appropriate to work online if you are in immediate crisis, at risk of serious harm to yourself.
 It is also unsuitable if there is a mental health issue that is outside of the counsellors level of proficiency and/or where a G.P would need to be the first line of contact.